alecmuffett/the-onion-diaries/building-proof-of-concept.md

 ### Networking

-Don't fret about firewalls or lack of inbound internet access; one of the joys of Onion sites is that they only use *outbound* network access.
+Don't fret about firewalls or lack of inbound internet access; one of the joys of Onion sites is that they only need or use *outbound* network access.

 Tor onions work because any hypothetically "inbound" traffic is received by coming backwards up a connection which was originally established *outbound*.